 - 1. Unless the parties negotiate a schedule with no step movement in a specific year, a faculty member will be advanced in the column for which he/she qualified one step for each complete year of acceptable service, until he/she reaches the maximum salary for this column.
-The Board recognizes the following exception to this normal advance: Upon recommendation of the dean or AVP for Student Service, the Vice President for Learning and Student Development, and the President, the Board may grant a special merit advance equivalent to two steps in the appropriate column. - 2.
+The Board recognizes the following exception to this normal advance: Upon recommendation of the dean, the Vice President for Academic Affairs or the AVP for Student Services (for counselors), and the President, the Board may grant a special merit advance equivalent to two steps in the appropriate column. - 2.
+For the contract years 2014-2015, 2015-2016, and 2016-2017, there will be no step movement. - 2.
 On the basis of evidence supplied (i.e., official transcript) and approved, a faculty member shall be reclassified annually on October 1 by movement to the column for which he/she becomes qualified. - 3.
 When a faculty member becomes eligible to move laterally on the schedule, that individual will be moved to the appropriate column and granted vertical movement for one year of service.
-This means that, even if a faculty member has been "frozen" at the bottom of a column for two or more years, he or she will be granted no more than one year of vertical movement.
+This means that, even if a faculty member has been "frozen" at the bottom of a column for two

-- 4. In any given year, the combined increase for each faculty member's salary, step, and column movement shall not exceed 6%.
+- or more years, he or she will be granted no more than one year of vertical movement. - 4.
+In any given year, the combined increase for each faculty member's salary, step, and column movement shall not exceed 6%.
 Any increase in said compensation that would have been in excess of 6% shall be deferred to future years of employment with the College, if any.
 In the event that there are such additional years, the excess compensation shall be added to the total increase in compensation for that future year, up to a maximum of a 6% increase. - G. Longevity Adjustment.
 Any faculty member who is unable to move a step down the salary schedule because he/she was at the bottom step the previous year shall receive a longevity adjustment.
-The adjustment shall be 2.95% of the salary shown in the cell of the schedule where that faculty member is located, as shown at the bottom of the salary schedule.
+The adjustment shall be 2.50% of the salary shown in the cell of the schedule where that faculty member is located, as shown at the bottom of the salary schedule.
 This adjustment shall be paid as part of the regular payroll.